litecart/litecart/UPGRADE.md

   4. Make sure everything went fine and delete the install/ folder.

-     If there are complications, try switching to the default template and disable any vQmods.
+     If there are complications, try switching to the default template and disable any vMods.

   If you need help, turn to our forums at https://www.litecart.net/forums/.